swharden/Csharp-Data-Visualization/website/content/plotting-commercial/scichart/index.md

 ## Demo

 The [SciChart examples website](https://www.scichart.com/example/) shows many sample charts with source code.
 Let's take a closer look at the [line chart example](https://www.scichart.com/example/wpf-line-chart-example/) shown in the screenshot at the top of the page.

-> **Warning:** It appears you are not able to evaluate the [demos](https://www.scichart.com/examples/wpf-chart/) on your machine without registering your personal information to obtain a trial application ☠️

 <img src="scichart-demos.jpg" class="d-block mx-auto shadow my-4 border">